 Who Ordered This Truckload of Dung? will obviously delight anyone who is already familiar with Ajahn Brahm or the Thai forest tradition, but really this book is for absolutely everyone.
 Buddhist, non-Buddhist, old, young, tall, short – if you’re the kind of person who can read whilst breathing in and out at the same time you should grab this book without delay.
 In fact, grab two copies and give one away.

-Or, if you really would prefer a soft-focus cover, grab an audio copy of Opening the Door of Your Heart instead – and please feel free to skip through the emerald forests to your heart’s content.
+Or, if you really would prefer a gentler cover, grab a copy of Opening the Door of Your Heart instead – and please feel free to skip through the emerald forests to your heart’s content.